 Staring Jan.
-15, U.S. truck drivers traveling across the Canadian border must show proof of having been double vaccinated against COVID-19, or else be turned away at the port of entry.
+15, U.S. truck drivers traveling across the Canadian border must show proof of having been fully vaccinated against COVID-19, or else be turned away at the port of entry.

 The federal mandate in Canada will go into effect Jan.
-15. The U.S. is widely expected to being enforcing their own vaccine mandate for cross-border truck drivers on Jan.
-22. The Canadian government confirmed that U.S. drivers who are unvaccinated or partially vaccinated will have their trucks returned to the U.S., according to the Canadian Trucking Alliance.
+15. The Canadian government confirmed that U.S. drivers who are unvaccinated or partially vaccinated will have their trucks returned to the U.S., according to the Canadian Trucking Alliance.

 In addition to being vaccinated, drivers must upload proof of vaccination status through the government of Canada’s ArriveCan mobile app.
 The app is also accessible by computer.